Foot and Ankle Surgery

 Beaver Valley Foot Clinic- Bringing the latest technology to help our patients achieve the best results with less discomfort,

 Radiosurgery is the newest, most effective way to remove unwanted tissue.
 It easily treats ingrown nails.
-If you’ve suffered with digging out ingrown nails, or repeated doctor visits, there is now a quick, rapidly healing and safer way to remove them in our office.
+If you’ve dug out ingrown nails yourself, or suffer through repeat doctor visits we can help.
+There is now a quick, rapidly healing and safer way to remove them in our office.

 A wave of electrons at radiofrequency (bands between AM and FM) is used to remove the abnormal corner of the nail.
 The electrode remains ‘cold’ during the procedure, so the remaining tissue is protected from any burns.
 Compared to ‘cutting the root out’, or chemically burning the root with acid, or burning it with a ‘hot laser’, the healing time is cut in half or less!
 The radiowaves also keep the tip sterile, reducing the incidence of post-op infections, making this the perfect procedure for diabetic patients.